Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 >   None.

 #### Exceptions
->   If there are no active flights available, the system notifies the user that there are no active flights.
+>   2. If there are no active flights available, the system notifies the user that there are no active flights.
 The test scenario ends in this case.
+>6.
+The system indicates that a error occured when trying to activate the sales process.